HannahHealyQCA/1701QCA-Assessment3/journal/journal.md

 ![Image](servo3.gif)
 (This is a gif of the door opening from the outside.)

+although this interaction is not as streamline and disrete as i would have liked it, i had to adapt to the problems I faced and alter my method appropriately.
 ### Window Curtain Interaction Construction
 Firstly, I had to create window panes.
 I used clear plastic, wooden skewers, black tape and beads.
 Hand drilling a small hole in the inside of the window I used the skewers so that the windows can be opened and closed.
 I used the tape to create a border and the beads as handles.
 They do not exactly fit but I am still happy with them. i was going to add a window sill to diguise this but it would just block the air flow from the fan to the curtains.